Veterinary Technician Schools in Kentucky

 2

-In the Bluegrass State, there’s much work to be done in the realm of animal welfare.
-Kentucky is in the bottom tier for animal protection laws, ranking 45 out of 50 according to the Animal Legal Defense Fund.
+In the Bluegrass State, there’s much work to be done in animal welfare.
+Kentucky is in the bottom tier for animal protection laws, ranking 46 out of 50 according to the Animal Legal Defense Fund.
 Some of the areas that beg improvement include law enforcement policies, general prohibitions against cruelty, and penalties for infractions.
 While this seems like bad news for animal lovers in KY, cruelty statutes are beginning to advance.
-Michigan State University’s Animal Legal and Historical Center (2022) found that a slew of new statutes against animal cruelty and fighting have recently emerged in Kentucky, reversing a longstanding trend.
+Michigan State University’s Animal Legal and Historical Center (2024) found that a slew of new statutes against animal cruelty and fighting have recently emerged in Kentucky, reversing a longstanding trend.

 Additionally, the Kentucky Veterinary Technician Association (KVTA) includes an extensive code of ethics for the profession as well as the veterinary technician oath: